gsoules/MkDocs/digital-archive/docs/administrator/omeka-elements.md

 Follow these steps to add a new element to your Digital Archive installation.

--   Login to Omeka as a super administrator
+-   Login to Omeka as a super user
 -	Click `Items Types` in Omeka's left admin menu
 -   Click the `Edit` link below organization's Item Type name
 -	On the `Edit Item` page, follow these steps to add an element: